DevKhalyd/videocalling_app_flutter/README.md

 # TODO

-TODO: Check that the seconds stored in the database is correct.
+Check that the seconds stored in the database is correct.
 When a call is finalizaded

 Test the history is save with the functions.

 Test the videocall in the background.
+Check the new notifications.

+Add the calls history as new page

+Create the logic of the chat and the designs

 # Description